 The College also aims to house 50% of graduate students overall (those requiring single occupancy accommodation).
-All graduate accommodation is off-site and the College has recently supplemented its housing provision for graduate students by renting a number of flats from the private sector and additionally supplied rooms through the University housing stock.
+All graduate accommodation is off-site and the College has supplemented its housing provision for graduate students by renting a number of flats from the private sector.

 Commencing students who have requested accommodation and paid their deposit to the College by 1 June will receive an email in the following weeks from the Domestic Bursar’s Administrator who will assign accommodation.
 Once the deadline has passed, the offers of accommodation will continue throughout the summer to include continuing students, until the supply is exhausted.

 Graduate accommodation is offered at three different locations in Oxford; contractual process and lengths for each of the properties varies and is described briefly alongside each of the properties below.
 All students who wish to occupy College accommodation will be required to sign a ‘Licence to Occupy’ before keys will be issued for the room or flat.

 Smoking is not permitted inside any of the buildings, accommodation, cloisters or gardens except as designated.
 E-cigarettes and vaping may not be used in rooms.
 Car parking is not permitted for students at any of the College sites.
 College rules and further information can be found here.